Frequently Asked Questions

 File everything you would file if you were to appear in Court.
 Please be advised the Clerk’s office is sometimes delayed in uploading documents.
 The Judge needs to see your documents at the time of the scheduled plea, or it will be rescheduled.
 Do not send the documents to chambers, even as a courtesy.
 A lawyer can also bring the paperwork to Court and file it at the plea hearing.

-Defendants who do not have a lawyer will be addressed from 1:30P.M. until 2:00P.M.
+Defendants who do not have a lawyer will be addressed throughout the docket.
 Attorneys will be addressed in their designated time slot that is emailed out by the Judge.
 This is an effort to save everyone wait time.
 However, if you wish to come to Court and wait until your designated time, you are welcome to do that.
 The Judge will call your case early if running ahead of schedule.
-If you do not receive the emails or need to change your time, please reach out to Lori Jakanski at LJakanski@jud12.flcourts.org .
+If you do not receive the emails or need to change your time, please reach out to Lori Jakanski at LJakanski@jud12.flcourts.org.
 If you are a private attorney and someone has agreed to cover for you, please make sure you both are on the same time slot.
+If you submit a continuance form and you have a client in custody, the defendant will appear via video feed at a designated timeslot regardless of the attorney’s presence.

 Yes.
 Please file them with the clerk.
 If your case has been continued more than twice, the desired date may not be secured.
 Additionally, if the Judge cannot see your form at the time of the hearing, the Judge will select the next court date.
 Defendants, who do not have a lawyer, cannot utilize the continuance forms.